akeonimartin/prompts/rules_prompt_architecture.md

 * Descriptive vs. evaluative

 **Good ⭕**
-“Provide a conceptual (not empirical) analysis of justice in Rawls’s A Theory of Justice.”
+“Provide a conceptual (not empirical) analysis of justice in Rawls’s *A Theory of Justice*.”

 **Bad ❌**
 “Analyze justice.”

+---

 ## Rule 4.
+Specify the Intended User and Use Context

+When the output is meant for communication or practical application, define who it is for and how it will be used.

+Clarify, when relevant:

+* The intended audience
+* Their level of expertise
+* Their constraints
+* The practical context of use

+Audience determines tone, complexity, assumptions, and usability.

+**Good ⭕**
+“Explain blood sugar stability to a parent managing meals for young children, using non-technical language.”

+**Bad ❌**
+“Explain blood sugar stability,” when the level and use context determine the appropriate depth and format.

+---

+## Rule 5.
 Regulate Constraints and Priorities

 Constraints must be: